 Pandemic learning 2

 Industrialization has trained us to consume, discard and consume more.
-We are now facing the environmental and socio-economical impact that our desire for cheap, mass-produced product has brought.
+We are now facing the environmental and socio-economical consequence that our desire for cheap, mass-produced product has brought.
 This is the moment to assess the price-paid for labor exploitation and cost efficiency.
 Be aware of our consumption behavior, learn the integrity, quality and life cycle of goods through forgotten slow-crafts and artisanship.
-Be an educated consumer: understand the context of commodity, know the impact of your consumption to the local community and the environment.
+Be an educated consumer: understand the context of commodity, bring positive impact to the local community and the environment.
 Respect quality goods that last.